 A couple of years later in 1980, The Blues Brothers was a hit movie and the soundtrack for it became hugely popular, especially in Eugene.
 The film reinvigorated the careers of soul and blues legends such as James Brown, Cab Calloway, Ray Charles, and Aretha Franklin, to name just a few.

-And that was the year of the blues and it was also the year that Eagle Park Slim came to town.
+That was the year of the blues and it was also the year that Eagle Park Slim came to town.
 His motto was “ain’t no time to hate” and his mission was “peace through music.”
-He’s one of the many hard-working blues musicians in the country that never achieved national or international fame and I think it’s a damned shame—not only because he was someone I knew as a friendly and familiar acquaintance that passed through my own early years like a reoccurring character in a television series but because he was the cool locally famous musician that was accessible to the people in the streets.
+He’s one of the many hard-working blues musicians in the country that never achieved fame and it’s a shame.

 Autry McNeace was born on January 11th, 1942, in Eagle Park, Illinois.
 He grew up with the blues and started playing at his mother’s club, The Village Tavern, in 1954.
 I don’t know when he took on the name Slim to go with the name of his city of birth but he was still in Eagle Park in the 1960s, working a regular gig on Sundays at Leo’s Tavern, playing guitar with Little Walter J. & His Hard Working Phantoms.